 The power-on reset cell has a limited-accuracy threshold at around 1.5V.
 Its output remains low during power-up until VDDCORE goes over this voltage level.
 This signal goes to the reset controller and allows a full re-initialization of the device.

-The brownout detector monitors the VDDCORE and VDDFLASH levels during operation by comparing them to a fixed trigger level.
-It secures system operations in the most difficult environments and prevents code corruption in case of brownout on the VDDCORE or VDDFLASH.
+The brownout detector monitors the VDDCORE level during operation by comparing it to a fixed trigger level.
+It secures system operations in the most difficult environments and prevents code corruption in case of brownout on the VDDCORE.